Goodka7/MultiCloud-AI/README.md

 ```

 ### I followed the steps for ECR onboarding like I did for the backend
 <img src="https://github.com/user-attachments/assets/40ff1f55-ea25-40f6-9171-89f1b316c375" width="800" />

-### I created a Kubernetes deployment file for the Frontend
+### I created a Kubernetes deployment file for the Frontend:

 ```
 nano cloudmart-frontend.yaml